 Details of the levels of support available are published on the DaDA Information website.

-Nineteen providers have been selected to offer DaDAs to students, in order of talent, in accordance with the level of support as determined by income assessment.
+Seventeen providers have been selected to offer DaDAs to students, in order of talent, in accordance with the level of support as determined by income assessment.
 Students intending to apply for an award should contact a vocational DaDA school directly to enquire if it has any DaDA funding available.
-The nineteen providers are all quality assured by the Office for Standards in Education (Ofsted) and the eligible courses are validated by Trinity College London.
+The seventeen providers are all quality assured by the Office for Standards in Education (Ofsted) and the eligible courses are validated by Trinity College London.
 Most have an additional accreditation with the Council for Dance, Drama and Musical Theatre.

 DaDAs are only available to students studying for the following Trinity College London (TCL) qualifications at one of the 19 approved Providers: